 Mr. Rumbolt: Thank you, Madam Chairperson.
-I remember correctly, in questions from yesterday from Mr. Lightstone, you stated that the draft policy was shared with, I think it was NTI.
+If I remember correctly, in questions from yesterday from Mr. Lightstone, you stated that the draft policy was shared with, I think, NTI.
 Again, you just stated that the policy was nearly completed.

-Why didn't the department share that policy or the draft policy even, with regular MLAs so that they could review it and also give their opinions on the policy?
+Why didn't the department share that policy or draft policy with regular MLAs so that they could review it and also give their opinions on the policy?
 Thank you, Madam Chairperson.

 Hon.
 George Hickes: Thank you, Madam Chairperson.
-Madam Chairperson and members, if we did with every policy, it was stall basically, government operations and these committees would have to meet biweekly pretty much at a minimum, maybe even daily in some months and busy seasons.
+Madam Chairperson and members, if we did that with every policy, it would basically stall government operations and these committees would have to meet biweekly pretty much at a minimum, maybe even daily in some months and busy seasons.

 There are continuously policies being created and worked on or updated across the Government of Nunavut.
-It is our job as cabinet to approve those policies, and it is the job of the regular members, or RMC, Regular Members' Caucus, to hold us to account on those policies.
-That is the way it has always been.
+It is our job as cabinet to approve those policies, and it is the job of the regular members or RMC, Regular Members' Caucus, to hold us to account on those policies.
+That's the way it has always been.

-With regard to sharing the policy with Nunavut Tunngavik Inc., as was stated yesterday, I don't feel it has an implication with Article 32, as this is an employee benefit.
-At the end of the day the information was shared, so that is what I can say.
+With regard to sharing the policy with Nunavut Tunngavik Incorporated, as was stated yesterday, I don't feel it has an implication with Article 32 as this is an employee benefit, but at the end of the day the information was shared.
+That's what I can say.
 Thank you, Madam Chairperson.